 Everyone should exchange gifts with someone across from them.

 Feel free to make your own tasks too.

-As guest arrive they can put their gifts in a designated place.
+As guests arrive they can put their gifts in a designated place.
 Everyone should start with a wrapped gift.
 Each person will get to pull a task from the cup.

-Decide where you will start the game and then go to the left.
+Decide where you will start this Christmas party game and then go to the left.
 The game ends when everyone has read and followed the task.

 Whatever gift they are left holding at the end of the game, is their gift to open.

 Unique items like this reindeer face holiday mug with red nose and antlers are cute.
 Other items can be a gift card for coffee or a store, puzzles, etc.